dustygaron/jsPractice/README.md

 # jsPractice
-Just a little JS practice :)
+30 days of JavaScript :)